 How to watch Trump's second Senate impeachment trial

-Former President Trump's second impeachment trial continues for its third day on Thursday, February 11.
+Former President Trump's second impeachment trial continues for its fourth day on Friday, February 12.
+Democrats on Thursday rested their case, after arguing that Mr. Trump's words and actions prior to the January 6 attack on the Capitol incited the riot.

-Senators are considering whether to convict the former president of incitement of insurrection after a mob of his supporters overran the U.S. Capitol in a deadly attack on January 6.

 CBSN will air the trial in full and CBSN's Elaine Quijano will provide analysis after it has concluded for the day.
 CBSN coverage begins 30 minutes before the trial starts each day.
 On CBS television stations, "CBS Evening News" anchor Norah O'Donnell will anchor special report coverage of the impeachment proceedings from Washington, D.C.